jenkinsci/pipeline-aws-plugin/README.md

 # Changelog

 ## current master
+* Fix: RoleSessionName (decoding job name HTML url encoding) in `withAWS` step for assume role.

 ## 1.18
 * Fixed regression added by #27 (#JENKINS-47912)

 ## 1.17 (*use > 1.18!!*)
 * Add policy for withAWS support - allows an additional policy to be combined with the policy associated with the assumed role.
 * Add `cfnCreateChangeSet` step
 * Add `cfnExecuteChangeSet` step
 * Add endpoint-url for withAWS support - allows configuring a non-AWS endpoint for internally-hosted clouds.